TOP EVENT PLANNERS OFFER BEST TIPS ON BOOKING EVENT SPEAKERS

 If we missed polling our event pros on something that interests you, please let me know.
 Just send an email (firstname.lastname@example.org) or comment down below.
 We will work to add extra insights on the things that interest you most.

 If you like the eBook, please check out the blog series called "Don't Sabotage Your Event" which features advice from top speakers on how to have success when booking event speakers.
-First two parts have been released: Part 1 – the Venue and Part 2 - Pre-Event Tips.
+First two parts have been released: Part 1 – the Venue, Part 2 - Pre-Event Tips and Part 3 - On-site Event Tips.

 About Tony D'Amelio